jkarolczak/protree/README.md

 ensembles.
 An algorithm named Adaptive Prototype Explanations of Tree Ensembles (A-PETE) is proposed to automatise the selection of prototypes for these classifiers.
 Its unique characteristics is using a specialised distance measure and a modified k-medoid approach.
 Experiments demonstrated its competitive predictive accuracy with respect to earlier explanation algorithms.
-It also provides a a sufficient number of prototypes for the purpose of interpreting the random forest classifier.
+It also provides a sufficient number of prototypes for the purpose of interpreting the random forest classifier.

 ### How to use?